-The Stipps had five children, of whom four daughters are known, the latter three born in California -- Ruth Stipp, Mary Stipp, Lois Stipp and Adah Stipp.
+The Stipps together produced a brood of five children, of whom four daughters are known, the latter three born in California -- Ruth Stipp, Mary Howard, Lois Eiseman and Adah Stipp.

 When the History of Fulton County, Illinois was published in 1879, Henry was profiled in a paragraph, stating that he was "brought up on a farm; [and] commenced medical studies at the age of 20."
 He obtained his medical degree from the Homeopathic Medical College in Kansas City in 1876 and in 1878 is known to have moved from Wichita, KS to Canton, Fulton County, IL.
 Said the History, " since [graduation] he has practiced here in Lewistown, enjoying a large patronage."
 In August 1881, when Ida's young cousin William H. Stillman died of diphtheria, Henry was the attending physician.

 Henry was deeply interested in the sanitary aspects of medicine.
 In 1882, he attended the 27th annual meeting of the Illinois Homeopathis Medical Association, and presented "a brief paper on his experience of the use of lithium carbonicum in urinary diseases," reported The Weekly Medical Counselor.
 He also read a paper on sanitary education and "said that the sanitary science offered the widest field, the deepest problems, and the greatest difficulties for the physician to overcome," said the Medical Counselor.
 "Among the obstacles to its advancement were ignorance, prejudice, and dishonesty.
 People needed careful education in sanitary matters...
 A discussion followed, during which Dr. A.E.
 Small expressed emphatically his want of faith in vaccination as a preventive measure against small-pox."